zackAJ/shafaq-tasks/README.md

 ## Premium feature simulation

-### Requirements
-- Simulate integration with a payment gateway (e.g., a mock payment form) to "unlock" premium features, such as marking a task as "priority" or accessing extra task details.

 ### Note
 For billing, I went with Laravel Cashier.
 In a real web app where I would have the same domain for both backend and frontend, I would use sessions and cookies for auth.
 The checkout flow would be as follows: